Windham High School (Ohio)

-Windham Junior/Senior High School is a public high school in Windham, Ohio, Portage County, Ohio It is the only high school in the Windham Exempted Village School District.
-Their mascot is the Bombers and compete as a member of the Ohio High School Athletic Association and is a member of the Northeastern Athletic Conference.
-Windham High School was founded in 1883.
+Windham High School is a public high school in Windham, Ohio, that serves students in grades 9–12.
+It is the only high school in the Windham Exempted Village School District and is housed in the Windham Junior High/High School building along with Windham Junior High School, which serves students in grades 5–8.
+Their nickname is the Bombers and they compete in the Ohio High School Athletic Association as a member of the Northeastern Athletic Conference, except in football, where they belong to the Northern 8 Football Conference.